rntz/datafun/README.md

    This pulls down latexrun (~315kb as of 2018-05-15); no other installation necessary.

-2. A LaTeX document class, `rntz.cls`, which is based on `extarticle`, but with some formatting changes.
+2. `rntz.cls`, a LaTeX document class based on `extarticle` with some formatting changes.
 Most notably, it puts section numbers into the left-margin.

-3. `rntzgeometry.sty`, which has geometry presets for various paper sizes.
+3. `rntzfont.sty`, which chooses between some nice font combinations.

-4. `rntzfont.sty`, which chooses between some nice font combinations.
+4. `rntzgeometry.sty`, which has geometry presets for various paper sizes.

-5. `narrow.sty`, which sets up a one-column layout with extra width for `figure*` and `fullwidth` environments. `rntzgeometry.sty` uses `narrow.sty` automatically, but if you want to you can use `narrow.sty` on its own.
+5. `narrow.sty`, which sets up a one-column layout with extra width for `figure*` and `fullwidth` environments. `rntzgeometry.sty` uses `narrow.sty` automatically, but you can also use `narrow.sty` on its own.

 # How to use this repo

 If you want to use my tools in your project, here are two ways to go about it:

-1. Clone or copy this repo, put your `.tex` files in it, and you're good!
+1. Clone or copy this repo, put your `.tex` files in it, and run `make` — that's all it takes!

 2. Use this repo as a submodule of your actual project.
 This keeps your work separate from mine, and lets you stay up-to-date easily.
 In this case, you